The Child1st Story

 Sarah K Major

 Sarah K. Major is the Founder and CEO of Child1st Publications, LLC.
-She a pioneer in the field of creating methods and materials that target multiple regions in the brain simultaneously in order to effectively teach to many learning styles at one time.
+She is a pioneer in the field of creating methods and materials that target multiple regions in the brain simultaneously in order to effectively teach to many learning styles at one time.
 Sarah was the recipient of The Outstanding Parent Satisfaction award and The Major Academic Program Improvement awards during her tenure as Title 1 program designer and director.
 Her numerous books and multisensory learning resources have earned a host of five-star reviews and have helped to advance the education of thousands of children around the world.
 Ms. Major taught preschool through the 12th grade and holds a Master’s degree in Education and a Bachelor of Arts.